edubart/minicoro/README.md

-_NOTE_: In case you don't want to use the minicoro allocator system you should allocate a coroutine object yourself using `mco_desc.coro_size` and call `mco_init`, then later to destroy call `mco_deinit` and deallocate it.
+_NOTE_: In case you don't want to use the minicoro allocator system you should allocate a coroutine object yourself using `mco_desc.coro_size` and call `mco_init`, then later to destroy call `mco_uninit` and deallocate it.

 ## Yielding from anywhere